Kotsasmin/kotsasmin/README.md

 # Hi there! 👋 I'm Kotsasmin

-I am an 18-year-old full-stack web developer from Greece.
+I am an 18-year-old full-stack web developer based in Greece.
 Currently studying at the University of Thessaly, I’ve been passionate about computers since a very young age.
 Over the years, I've honed my skills and developed a deep interest in building full-stack web solutions, with a focus on front-end and back-end technologies.
 Occasionally, I dive into low-level programming as well.

 ## 💻 Skills & Technologies